Fenimoure/Fenimoure/README.md

 - 👀 I’m interested in literally nothing.
 I've burnt out even before I could learn anything.
 - 🌱 I’m currently struggling with Python and C++.
 - 💞️ I’m looking to collaborate on anything, but be ready for me not knowing how to do anything...
 - 📫 How to reach me: my Telegram is @Fenimoure, you're welcome.
-I'll be glad if you lit up interest for programming in me again.
+I'll be glad if you'll be able to lit up interest for programming in me again.

 <!---
 Fenimoure/Fenimoure is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.